alexisvdb/rnaseq_coexpression/README.md

 After normalization and batch effect correction, let's extract the data for a particular cell type or tissue.
 That data will later on be used for estimating gene co-expression in that tissue/cell type.

-The script Rscript_get_data_for_cell_type.R not only extracts that data we want, but also outputs several other files that will be used in the downstream analysis.
+The script `Rscript_get_data_for_cell_type.R` not only extracts that data we want, but also outputs several other files that will be used in the downstream analysis.
 It has several input parameters and output files:

-- raw.read.count.file = the file with the raw (not normalized) read coutns per gene per samples
+- `raw.read.count.file` = the file with the raw (not normalized) read counts per gene per samples
-- processed.expression.file = the file with the normalized and/or batch effect corrected data
+- `processed.expression.file` = the file with the normalized and/or batch effect corrected data
-- sample.annotation.file = annotation data for each samples
+- `sample.annotation.file` = annotation data for each samples
-- target.cell.type = the cell type or tissue of interest
+- `target.cell.type` = the cell type or tissue of interest
-- biomart.file = a mapping between Ensembl gene ids and Entrez (NCBI) gene ids
+- `biomart.file` = a mapping between Ensembl gene ids and Entrez (NCBI) gene ids
-- process.to.ranks = "TRUE" or "FALSE".
+- `process.to.ranks` = "TRUE" or "FALSE".
 See explanation below
-- output.gene.file = output file for a list of Ensembl gene ids that are present in the final data
+- `output.gene.file` = output file for a list of Ensembl gene ids that are present in the final data
-- output_entrez_id_file = output file for a list of Entrez (NCBI) gene ids that are present in the final data
+- `output_entrez_id_file` = output file for a list of Entrez (NCBI) gene ids that are present in the final data
-- output.gene.to.ncbi.id.file = output file with a mapping between Ensembl and Entrez ids
+- `output.gene.to.ncbi.id.file` = output file with a mapping between Ensembl and Entrez ids
-- output.expression.data.file = output file for the gene expression data for the cell type or tissue of interest
+- `output.expression.data.file` = output file for the gene expression data for the cell type or tissue of interest

-About the "process.to.ranks" input parameter: In Step 5 gene-gene correlation of expression will be calculated using a C script.
+About the `process.to.ranks` input parameter: In Step 5 gene-gene correlation of expression will be calculated using a C script.
 This script is fast, but can  calculate only Pearson's correlation, not Spearman's correlation.
-If we want it to calculate Spearman's correlation coefficient, we can convert the gene expression data first to ranks, by setting "process.to.ranks" to "TRUE".
+If we want it to calculate Spearman's correlation coefficient, we can convert the gene expression data first to ranks, by setting `process.to.ranks` to "TRUE".
 Giving this rank data as input to the C script is equivalent to calculating Spearman's correlation.

 Example usage: